PrernaDembla/ceilometer-plugin-fiware/README.md

    * The address or domain name of Monasca API
    * Valid Keystone credentials, usually those of the Ceilometer service (which should have previously been assigned the *monasca_user* role)
+   * The frequency period in seconds (default is 10 minutes)

    ```
    (monasca)# monasca-setup \